 - Teens driving with passengers.
 When a teen driver has a teen passenger present, they increase the chances of an accident occurring.
 And the more passengers a teen permits to ride with them, the higher the risk goes.

 - Teens who are newly licensed.
 The CDC says that the “crash risk is particularly high during the first months of licensure.”
 That is because these teens are just experiencing driving for the first time and often aren’t familiar with roadway rules or how to drive around other motorists.

 While many of us drive carefully and continuously remind teens to drive with caution, we can’t prevent all accidents from occurring.
-Therefore, if you or your teen were injured in a wreck in Alexandria or Shreveport and you are wanting to know how a car accident lawyer may be able to help you, contact The Law Offices of Ross Downs.
+Therefore, if you or your teen were injured in a wreck in Alexandria or Shreveport and you are wanting to know how a car accident lawyer may be able to help you, contact The Downs Law Firm.
 The fact is, an Alexandria, LA car wreck attorney can help you recover the maximum amount of compensation your accident permits you to collect to help make the recovery process a little easier to get through.
-To find out more about how we can help you, contact our firm by calling 318-281-7677 (ROSS).
+To find out more about how we can help you, contact our firm by calling 318-284-8551.

-The Law Offices of Ross Downs can be reached at:
+The Downs Law Firm can be reached at:

 4214 Hwy 165 N.